3 Value Picks For NFL Week 5 Pick’em and Confidence Pools (2020)

 NFL Week 5 offers a familiar team as a great value pick yet again, and a head-turning upset pick opportunity for weekly prize pools.

-Tom Brady and the Tampa Bay Buccaneers are on a three-game winning streak (Photo by Cliff Welch/Icon Sportswire)
+Tom Brady and the Tampa Bay Buccaneers are in the title game (Photo by Cliff Welch/Icon Sportswire)

 NFL Week 5 features a lot of big favorites and plenty of early uncertainty impacting the betting markets.
 Three games were off the betting board on Tuesday, because of both injury issues and coronavirus-related fallout potentially impacting teams.
 Of the 12 games that did have a line available to bet, nine of them featured a team favored by five points or more.